Kia K8

-The Kia K8 is a full-size sedan manufactured by Kia.
+The Kia K8 is an executive car manufactured by Kia.
+Based on the Hyundai Grandeur, it is internally designated, ‘GL3’.
 Replacing the K7/Cadenza, it was released in April 2021 in South Korea.

 Overview

 The Kia K8 was first offered for sale on 8 April 2021 with an online launch.
 Pictures of the K8 were released on 17 February 2021.
-Features include a driver-center layout with a curved display and 12-inch head-up display, updated infotainment plus HVAC systems, lighting synced with the navigation system, driver's ergomotion seat, and multi-function center armrest and headrest.
+Features include a driver-centre layout with a curved display and 12-inch head-up display, updated infotainment plus HVAC systems, lighting synced with the navigation system, driver's ergo motion seat, and multi-function centre armrest and headrest.

-It is similar to the mechanically identical sixth-generation Hyundai Grandeur/Azera twin, the vehicle would not become available to the North American market.
+It is similar to the mechanically identical seventh-generation Hyundai Grandeur/Azera twin.

+2024 facelift

+A refreshed K8 was revealed in South Korea on 9 August 2024.
+The facelift features a redesigned front end with a wide LED light bar connecting the headlights, an updated interior with a new dashboard and enhanced connectivity, and the same powertrain lineup as the pre-facelift model.

 K8 Hybrid

-Kia K8 Hybrid was released on 4 May 2021, offering a 1.6-litre turbo hybrid engine in addition to the conventional engine, 17-inch machined-face wheels, an emblem that indicates the vehicle is electric, and a dedicated cluster graphic.
+Kia K8 Hybrid was released on 4 May 2021, offering a 1.6-litre turbo hybrid engine in addition to the conventional engine, 17-inch machined-face wheels, an emblem that indicates the vehicle is electrified, and a dedicated cluster graphic.